premnirmal/Magnet/README.md

 ```

-### Put the appropriate permission, and the service in your AndroidManifest.xml
+### Use the required permission, and add the service in your AndroidManifest.xml

 ``` xml
 ...